 Ririe / Rigby

-Rigby was founded by members of The Church of Jesus Christ of Latter-day Saints in 1884 and incorporated in 1903.
-The community was named after William F. Rigby, a prominent early settler and member of the LDS church.
+Rigby is quite a bit larger than Ririe, and with nearly 4,000 residents, it serves as the Jefferson County seat.
+Founded by members of the Church of Jesus Christ of Latter-day Saints in 1884, it was formally incorporated in 1903.
+Its namesake is William F. Rigby, a prominent early settler and member of the LDS church.

 Learn more about Rigby’s history at the Farnsworth TV & Pioneer Museum, which offers exhibitions delving into an earlier era.
 Explore early local photography, and the creations of local inventors like Philo T. Farnsworth, who invented the television.
 The museum also features local writers and a wide variety of artifacts.